markoarthofer22/react-components/README.md

 ## Getting Started

-First, to discuss structure and typing in app.
+First, to discuss structure and typing in the app.

 -   files are sorted per usage. (alphabetically)
 -   inside component folder you should have 2 files